adonisjs/v6-docs/content/docs/digging_deeper/open_telemetry.md

 })
 ```

-You can also manually set user context anywhere in your code:
+You can also manually set user context anywhere in your code.
+Custom attributes are automatically prefixed with `user.`:

 ```ts
 // title: app/middleware/auth_middleware.ts